KosBeg/ctf-writeups/Viettel_Mates_CTF_2018/find_my_password.md

 .text:00418289                 movsx   ecx, byte ptr [ebp-3]          ; real code
 ```

-How many times I face such a simple obfuscation on CTF's-still can not figure out how to automate deobfuscation, sometimes rolls [optimice](https://code.google.com/archive/p/optimice/)(does not work in IDA 7.x), sometimes only manually.
+How many times I face such a simple obfuscation on CTF's-still can not figure out how to automate deobfuscation: sometimes [optimice](https://code.google.com/archive/p/optimice/)(does not work in IDA 7.x), sometimes only manually.

-Here we will combine these methods - for this, we use the patcher for IDA - [keypatch](https://github.com/keystone-engine/keypatch) for NOP the garbage instructions, and then optimice to optimize the function and its CFG (remove the extra NOP's and JMP's, due to which there will be a nice graph of the function).
+Here we will combine these methods - for this, we use the patcher for IDA - [keypatch](https://github.com/keystone-engine/keypatch) for NOP the garbage instructions, and then `optimice` to optimize the function and its CFG (remove the extra NOP's and JMP's, due to which there will be a nice graph of the function).

 ## Analysis of handlers

-And so, obfuscation was removed, all unnecessary NOPed - we can decompile a function in IDA - disassemble handlers.
-We have them as already mentioned-14 handlers.
+And so, obfuscation was removed, all unnecessary NOPed - we can decompile a function in IDA - let's go analyze handlers!
+We have as already mentioned - 14 handlers.
 Decompiler gives us this code:
 ```C
 STATUS_E __thiscall VM_MAIN(vm_ctx *vm_ctx)